nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

     tast run $HOST video.EncodeAccelPerf.*

-## Video play tests
+## Play Tests (`video.Play`)

-The video play tests verify whether video playback works by playing a video in the Chrome browser.
-These tests exercise the full Chrome stack, as opposed to the video decoder tests that only verify the video decoder implementations.
-This test has multiple variants.
+The video Play tests verify whether video playback works by playing a video in the Chrome browser.
+These tests exercise the full Chrome stack, as opposed to others that might only exercise the video decoder implementations.
+This test has multiple variants, specified by the test case name parts.

+- Every test case has a codec part, e.g. `h264` or `av1`.

-The _video.Play.*_ tests without the 'hw' or 'sw' suffix check whether video playback works by any means possible, fallback on a software video decoder is allowed if hardware video decoding fails.
-Tests are available using H.264, VP8 and VP9 videos.
+- Tests without any specific further suffix verify whether video playback works by any means possible: fallback on a software video decoder is allowed if hardware video decoding fails.
+These are the vanilla variants/cases.

-The tests with the 'hw' suffix are similar to the normal video play tests.
-However these tests will only pass if hardware video decoding was successful.
+- Tests with the a further `hw` suffix verify that hardware video decoding was used if expected (as per the SoC capabilities).
 Fallback on a software video decoder is not allowed.
-Conversely, the tests with the 'sw' suffix force and verify the usage of a software video decoder, such as libvpx or ffmpeg.
+Conversely, the tests with a `sw` suffix force and verify the usage of a software video decoder, such as libvpx or ffmpeg.

-The tests with the 'hw_mse' suffix are similar to the previous tests, but the videos are played using the MSE (Media Source Extensions protocol).
+- Tests with a further `mse` suffix use MSE (Media Source Extensions protocol) for video playback, as opposed to any others that use a simple file URL.

+- Tests with an `alt` suffix employ an alternative hardware video decoding implementation.

+- Tests with a `guest` suffix are the vanilla variants with a guest ChromeOS login.

 To run these tests use:

     tast run $HOST video.Play.*

-Additionally there are variants of these tests with 'VD' in their names present.
-These test the new video decoder implementations, which are set to replace the current ones.
-To run all VD video play tests run:

-    tast run $HOST video.PlayVD.*

-## Video playback performance tests
+### Play Performance Tests (`video.PlaybackPerf`)

 The video playback performance tests measure video decoder performance by playing a video in the Chrome browser.
-These tests exercise the full Chrome stack, as opposed to the video decoder performance tests that only measure the performance of the actual video decoder implementations.
+These tests exercise the full Chrome stack, as opposed to others that might only measure the performance of the actual video decoder implementations.
 Both software and hardware video decoder performance is measured.
 If hardware decoding is not supported for the video stream only software performance will be reported.
 Various metrics are collected such as CPU usage and the number of dropped frames.

 Tests are available for various codecs and resolutions, both in 30 and 60fps variants.
 To run all tests use: